 The World Wide Web and its associated Web programming models have revolutionized accessibility to data/information sources.
 At the same time, numerous incompatible data formats, data heterogeneity (both the data types and storage formats), and machine un-readability of this data have limited data integration and federation.
 The seamless integration and sharing of data from distributed heterogeneous data sources have been the major challenges of information system communities and decision support systems.
-In order to be able to integrate and share data/information, data sources need to be in interoperable formats and provide standard service interfaces that interact with standard message formats and transport protocols.
-The interoperability issues have been studied by many public/private organizations over the last two decades at the data and service levels.
-Among these are the Web Service standards (WS-I) for cross-language, platform and operating systems, and International Virtual Observatory Alliance (IVOA) and Open Geospatial Consortium (OGC) for defining domain specific data model and online service definitions in Astronomy and Geographic Information Systems, respectively.
-We are now at the point that we can put this work into practice.
+In order to be able to integrate and share the data/information, data sources need to be in interoperable formats and provide standard service interfaces that interact with standard message formats and transport protocols.
+The interoperability issues have been studied by many public/private organizations last two decades at data and service levels.
+Among these are Web Service standards (WS-I) for cross-language, platform and operating systems, and IVOA and OGC for defining domain specific data model and online service definitions in Astronomy and Geographic Information Systems respectively.
+We are now at the point we can put this work into practice.
 Moreover, the merging of GIS standards with Web Service standards enables us to investigate the integration of geophysical application services with geographic data services.

 Geographic information is critical to effective and collaborative decision making for building disaster planning, crisis management and early-warning systems.
-Decision making in Geographic Information Systems (GIS) increasingly relies on analyses of spatial data in mapbased formats.
-Maps are complex structures composed of layers created from distributed heterogeneous data and computation resources belonging to separate virtual organizations from various expert skill levels.
+Decision making in Geographic Information Systems (GIS) increasingly relies on analyses of spatial data in map-based formats.
+Maps are complex structures composed of layers created from distributed heterogeneous data and computation resources belonging to the separate virtual organizations from various expert skill levels.

-Map-based services are both a crucial application for decision making and an interesting area for researching problems in distributed service architectures.
+Map-based services are both a crucial application for decision making as well as an interesting area for researching problems in distributed service architectures.
 Our proposed federated service-oriented information system framework supports collaborative decision making over integrated data views, described in layer-structured hierarchical data.
-The users access the system as though all data and functions come from one site.
+The users access the system as though all the data and functions come from one site.
 The data distribution and connection paths stay hidden and formulated as hierarchical data defined in federator's capability metadata.
 The users access the system through integrated data-views (maps) with the event-based interactive mapping display tools.
-Tools create abstract queries from users' actions through action listeners and communicate with the system through federator.
+Tools create abstract queries from the users' actions through action listeners and communicate with the system through federator.

-Our framework is based on standard GIS Web Service components that provide standard service interfaces defined by Open GIS standards and are developed in accordance with the Web Service Interoperability Organization's standards ("WS-I," 2002).
-The federation service ("federator") combines standard GIS data services through aggregating their standard capability metadata and enables unified data access/query.
+Our framework is based on standard GIS Web Service components that provide standard service interfaces defined by Open GIS standards and are developed in accordance with the Web Service Interoperability Organization's standards ("Web Service Interoperability (WS-I)," 2002).
+The federation service ("federator") combines standard GIS data services through aggregating their standard capability metadata, and enables unified data access/query.
 Moreover, although the proposed framework is designed for GIS, our experiences with GIS have shown that it can be generalized to many application areas.
-We provide the overview architecture in Section 3.
-We give blueprint for this general architecture in terms of principles and requirements in Section 5, with example applications for chemistry and astronomy.
+We overview this architecture in Section 3.
+We give blueprint architecture in terms of principles and requirements in Section 5, with example applications for chemistry and astronomy.